*This article was updated on 16 October 2020.

 Love thy neighbour’ is a pretty simple commandment to follow – it simply means respecting others in your neighbourhood and being considerate with one another.
 Nevertheless, there are always a few bad apples out there who will test your patience or worse, cause harm to you and your family.

-If you find yourself in a similar bind – for instance, your next-door neighbour’s nightly house parties, which are really getting on your nerves – and all your attempts to resolve the issue is being ignored, then you should consider getting help from the authorities or take legal action.
+If you find yourself in a similar bind – for instance, your next-door neighbour’s nightly house parties which are incredibly noisy and are really getting on your nerves.
+But all your attempts to resolve the issue is being ignored, then you should consider getting help from the local authorities or take legal action.

 Approximately 4,000 complaints were lodged by KL residents between 2012 and 2017 with complaints ranging from noisy neighbours to boundary issues. – Statistics from the Kuala Lumpur Commissioner of Buildings (COB) –

-Here are the 4 things you should know about neighbour disputes and how to handle them:
+Here are the 4 things you should know about bad neighbours, neighbour disputes and how to handle them:

 Courts used the term ‘nuisance’ to define the wrongdoings of the ‘hellish’ neighbours.
 Nuisance, unlike what you might call your siblings when they annoy you, is a legal term and there are two types of nuisances: private and public nuisance.
 Disputes between two persons fall under private nuisance, which occurs when someone interferes with another person’s right to enjoy their property.